hubvue/exposure-lib/README.md

 A Handler of object type needs to have one of the `enter` and `leave` attributes, and the values of the `enter` and `leave` attributes are of function type.

 - enter: enter Handler is triggered once when an element enters exposure and `threshold` is met.
-- leave: leave: the leave Handler is triggered once after the enter Handler is triggered and the element leaves the visible area completely.
+- leave: the leave Handler is triggered once after the enter Handler is triggered and the element leaves the visible area completely.

 ### resetExposure